Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Spreading, compacting, shaping, and protecting rapid strength concrete must conform to specified requirements.

 - Check concrete pavement smoothness using a 12-foot straightedge placed parallel with and perpendicular to the centerline in accordance with the specifications.
-Ensure the contractor corrects pavement smoothness that is out of compliance.
+Verify that the contractor corrects pavement smoothness that is out of compliance.

-- When needed, ensure temporary roadway pavement structure is placed, maintained, removed, and disposed of in accordance with specification requirements.
+- When needed, make sure temporary roadway pavement structure is placed, maintained, removed, and disposed of in accordance with specification requirements.

 Suggested levels of inspection for typical existing concrete pavement repair work activities are: